ak68a/ack/packages/ack-id/README.md

   controller: controllerDid,
   // Optional id and issuer can be provided
   id: "urn:uuid:123e4567-e89b-12d3-a456-426614174000",
-  issuer: controllerDid // Defaults to controller if not provided })
+  issuer: controllerDid, // Defaults to controller if not provided })
 ```